If you want to knit a blanket that will be cherished, try one of these beautiful throw blanket knitting patterns.

 My own family is proof.
 Way back when I was an older teenager (probably about 19), I fancied myself a crocheter.
 I used a hook, I used yarn, so I could crochet stuff.
 Never mind that I barely knew what I was doing and that the only two stitches I knew were chain and slip stitch.
 (I didn’t even know what they were called.)

-One day I thought, hey, I’ll crochet a throw blanket!
-It will be beautiful and I’ll keep it forever.
+One day I decided to crochet a throw blanket.
+I was sure it would be beautiful and I’d keep it forever.